Enhancing habitat for salmon and steelhead in the Lower American River Bend at Upper River Bend near Ancil Hoffman Park.

 2024 Habitat Project at River Bend

-The Water Forum’s 2024 Habitat Project will enhance crucial habitat for native fall-run Chinook salmon and steelhead trout at River Bend (in the river near River Bend Park in Rancho Cordova and William B. Pond Recreation Area in Carmichael).
+The Water Forum’s 2024 Habitat Project enhanced crucial habitat for native fall-run Chinook salmon and steelhead trout at River Bend (in the river near River Bend Park in Rancho Cordova and William B. Pond Recreation Area in Carmichael).

 List of related posts